 You can predict the property market

 When we’re in a bull market it’s relatively easy to make money in property as the vast majority of the market is rising.
 When things start to slow down, we hear people beginning to want to time the market and wait for the right time to enter.

 While everyone is different, there are always opportunities in every type of market.
 My job is to seek out the best opportunities for my clients irrespective of what the market is doing.
 When a market is slowing down, it gives you more selection and the opportunities to negotiate hard.
 When the market is hot you’ve got to work incredibly hard to find opportunities.

-Either way, there are going to be buying opportunities if you’re prepared to look.
+Either way, there are going to be buying opportunities if you’re prepared to look, with the help of the best buyers agent in Melbourne.
 The biggest mistake most people make is sitting back and waiting for the perfect time, only to eventually miss that moment by never pulling the trigger.
 While we can gauge how a market is moving, picking the top or bottom is a near-impossible task.